nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 iii) access to data
 (project maintainers have grant authors' access to the data), and iv) developer activity
-(porject maintainers confirmed of their monitoring of Coverity reports).
+(project maintainers confirmed of their monitoring of Coverity reports).

 In the Coverity dataset,